 A benchmark is a reference based on your previous work done on similar projects.
 You can track your using a time-tracking tool like Toggl or Chrometa to gather the information you need to create a benchmark.
 Over time, you will get a fairly accurate picture of how long it takes you to complete a particular type of work.

 The key to using benchmarks to create an accurate project estimate is to make sure that you really are comparing two similar projects.
 To find out whether the two projects are similar, make sure that you get a detailed description of the project scope.

 It’s also a good idea to create more than one benchmark for variations on the same type of work.
 For example, you may create one benchmark for simple web design requests and another for more complex projects.

 Don’t forget to consider additional project factors like time spent on revisions and time required for client meetings.
 You should also consider adding a contingency amount to any project estimate you develop by using benchmarks.

 Surprisingly, there aren’t many project estimating tools for web designers and developers.
 However, there are a few.

 Two tools that you can use to develop a project estimate include:

 - Austuteo.
-This low cost tool (a $4 donation is suggested) is geared to web developers, but can be used by designers as well.
+This low cost tool is geared to web developers, but can be used by designers as well.
 It’s somewhat based on the task-based estimating approach described earlier in the post, but the tool automates the process by including some common task descriptions.
 Fortunately, you can customize your estimates by adding your own project tasks to the estimate.